SgtSushi/hello-world/README.md

 # hello-world
-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
-im diego and i want more people in robotics
+i think that programmers are the suerior race of robotics members